-Merit Stephanos, our London-based trainer and project lead, and Manchester based ‘Adz’, a supreme beatboxer from Damascus, teamed up with two amazing traditional players from the London Syrian Ensemble – Louai Alhenawi and Rihab Azar.
+Merit Stephanos, our London-based trainer and facilitator, and Manchester based ‘Adz’, a supreme beatboxer from Damascus, teamed up with two amazing traditional players from the London Syrian Ensemble – Louai Alhenawi and Rihab Azar.

 In a short time the groups were working together with energy, focus and unity; applying and demonstrating the skills and talents that can contribute so much to UK society in years to come.

 This incredible new partnership with the Syria Summer School represents a great step forward in our efforts to support more young refugees to overcome trauma, build happiness, resilience, and believe in a brighter future, through music.